openscope/openscope/documentation/airport-load-list.md

 - `AIRPORT_NAME` is the official English name of the airport, according to Jeppesen charts
   - for example, KSFO = "San Francisco International Airport"
 - `MEETS_PREMIUM_STANDARDS` is either `true` or `false`, see the airport standards document

+If an existing airport is affected by bugs or has other problems and needs to be temporarily taken out of circulation, the property `"disabled": true` can be added to prevent it from being loaded until the issue can be resolved.
+This property is otherwise optional, i.e. it is not necessary to specify `"disabled": false`.

+The `disabled` property is not intended for use with airports that are still a "work in progress".
+New airports or redevelopments should meet the [standards set out in the documentation](https://github.com/openscope/openscope/blob/develop/documentation/airport-file-standards.md) before being added.